Education

 Why One-Size PD Is Failing Teachers

 Ninety-one percent of educators want professional learning targeted to their unique needs and interests, yet most still receive the same generic training as every colleague.
-That mismatch has real consequences.
-A first-year teacher struggling with classroom management gains almost nothing from an AI-tools workshop designed for tech-savvy veterans.

 The numbers reinforce this.
 Nearly half of teachers dissatisfied with PD point directly to the lack of personalized learning options.
 Generic sessions consume hours teachers could spend planning, collaborating, or coaching peers.